mason-nz/Repository-Privious/README.md

 This project is a report system which based on OA systems and used mobile development.
 It used baiduchart-plugin to demostrate some diagrams.

 # React Native-Demo
 This project is a practical React Native framweork.
-There are some demos in it.
+There were some demos in it.